This post may contain affiliate links. Please read our disclosure policy.

 Can this recipe be used to make a cake?

 I get asked this question all the time, and the answer is yes.
 My family loves these chocolate cupcakes so much that I often get asked to use this cupcake recipe but turn it into a cake.
 There are just a few things to consider when doing this:

-- Scale your cupcake recipe appropriately.
-This chocolate cupcake recipe yields 12 cupcakes which equates to one 9-inch round cake layer.
+- Scale your recipe appropriately.
+This recipe yields 12 cupcakes which equates to one 9-inch round cake layer.
 If you were wanting to make a two layer 9-inch cake, you would have to double this cupcake recipe.

-- No need to change the chocolate cupcake recipe.
-Just don't.
-You wouldn't want to change the heavenly taste, would you?
+- No need to change the recipe.
+You wouldn’t want to change the heavenly taste, would you?